Rules & Certification Frequently Asked Questions

 No, you only need to submit supporting documentation if you’re selected for an audit.

-If a due date falls on a weekend, the due date is extended to the next business day.
+If a due date falls on a weekend, the due date is not extended to the next business day.

-Even if you have the required CPE hours, failure to report by July 31 is a violation of 1105.3000 (G) and is cause for possible disciplinary action.
+Even if you have the required CPE hours, failure to report is a violation of 1105.3000 (E) and is cause for possible disciplinary action.
 You will also be required to pay a fee for failure to report.
 Individuals reporting after the deadline will not be allowed to submit hours online.
 Submission must come in the form of written notification of CPE compliance (a paper CPE reporting form) to the BOA, along with a check for payment of the appropriate CPE non-compliance fees.

 If I hold an inactive certificate, do I need to report CPE?